 For extra support, you can wear the Hidden Disabilities Sunflower lanyard, available at the Assisted Services desk in Terminal 3.
 This unique symbol signals to staff that someone may need patience or help.
 Sunflower signage also guides passengers through a dedicated route in the terminal.

 Emirates’ multilingual staff receive specialized training to support you with sensory sensitivities and autism.
 In First and Business Class, noise-cancelling headphones are available to reduce cabin noise.
-If you are sensitive to light, window blinds can be closed and ambient lighting dimmed.
+If you are sensitive to light, the crew can close the window blinds and dim the ambient lighting.
 Eyeshades are also provided.

 The airline’s award-winning entertainment system, ice, offers programming in over 40 languages, with a wide selection of audio-described and closed-captioned movies to support passengers with hearing, vision, and cognitive needs.

-You can preview your seating options through a 3D cabin view and explore Emirates’ city check-in locations, also certified for neurodiverse accessibility.
-If you require help understanding safety instructions you must fly with a companion or assistant, and more details are available on the Emirates website.
+You can check your assigned seats and other seating options through a 3D cabin view and explore Emirates’ city check-in locations, which are also certified for neurodiverse accessibility.
+If you require help understanding safety instructions, you can fly with a companion or an assistant on an Emirates flight.
+If you need to inquire more, you can visit the airline’s official website for assistance.

-Therefore, with thoughtful planning, inclusive features, and trained staff, Emirates helps passengers with hidden disabilities fly with dignity, comfort, and peace of mind.
+With world-class amenities, thoughtful planning, inclusive in-flight features, and trained staff, the airline helps passengers with hidden disabilities to fly with dignity, confidence, comfort, and peace of mind.

 Emirates Special Assistance: Oxygen Support and Medical Equipment Guidelines

-Emirates special assistance offers services for passengers with medical needs, including support for those requiring oxygen or traveling with respiratory devices.
-These services are designed to ensure passenger comfort, safety, and regulatory compliance throughout the journey.
+If you need medical support or related assistance during your journey, Emirates special assistance services are available to support you.
+The airline supports passengers with medical needs, including support for those requiring oxygen or traveling with respiratory devices.
+These services provide comfort and safety to the passengers.

 • Onboard Therapeutic Oxygen: